spuranam/httprouter/README.md

 ### Named parameters
 As you can see, `:name` is a *named parameter*.
-The values are accessible via `httprouter.Params`, which is just a slice of `httprouter.Param`s.
+The values are accessible via `http.Request.URL`.
-You can get the value of a parameter either by its index in the slice, or by using the `ByName(name)` method:
+You can get the value of a parameter by using the r.URL.Query().Get(":name") method
-`:name` can be retrived by `ByName("name")`.

 Named parameters only match a single path segment:
 ```